Environmental Protection

 kilotons of SO2emissions

-SO2 results primarily from the combustion of sulfurous coal.
-Flue-gas desulfurization equipment captures about 90% of our SO2 emissions and prevents them from entering the atmosphere.
-We emitted 12.3 kilotons of SO2emissions, 3.9 kilotons more than in 2020.
+SO2 results primarily from the com bustion of sulfurous coal.
+Flue-gas desulfurization (FGD) equipment captures about 90% of our SO2 emissions and prevents them from enter ing the atmosphere.
+We emitted 3 kilotons of SO2 in 2023, 1.5 kilotons less than in 2022.

 kilotons of NOx emissions

 Most NOx emissions are produced from the reaction between nitrogen and oxygen during combustion at high temperatures.
 Our gas- and coal-fired power stations emit NOx.
-Our NOx emissions increased by 4.7 kilotons in 2021.
+In 2023, our NOx emissions decreased by 3.4 kilotons.

-Despite extensive filtering, the burning of coal and lignite in power stations results in some dust emissions.
-Dust refers to particles with a diameter of 10 and 2.5 microns.
-Our dust (or particulate) emissions were 173 tons higher in 2021 than in the previous year.
+Despite extensive filtering, the burning of coal and lignite in power stations results in dust emissions.
+Dust emissions are defined as total dust and in clude particles with a diameter of less than 10 microns.
+Our dust (or particulate) emissions were 132 tons lower in 2023 than in 2022.

 Continually improving our environmental performance